08 Jun Arizona Gambling Laws: Casinos, Sports, Racing & Online

 While there are a few active horse racing tracks in Arizona, they do not legally accept bets onsite.
 Off-track betting (OTB) for horse and dog racing is a different story, however.
 State lawmakers currently allow track owners to operate up to seven off-track betting sites, where they can take wagers on horse and dog racing elsewhere.
 But that law requires the track to actually have live racing in order to offer OTB.

-Sports gambling in Arizona
+Sports gambling laws in Arizona

 New Jersey won a landmark case in the Supreme Court last year (2018), which allows any state to legalize sports betting.
 With this victory, nearly all 50 states have at least introduced a bill that would legalize sports betting, including Arizona.
 According to a recent ESPN article, “On Jan.
 23, 2019, a trio of Arizona lawmakers introduced a new bill — SB 1158 — that would authorize federally recognized tribes with a gaming compact to ‘operate sports betting’ in the state.”